 Saved are your custom saved foods, meals, and recipes that match your query.
 If no saved items match your query, this section will be hidden in your search results.

-You can use Quick Select to select any food for logging by tapping the +
+You can use Quick Select to select any food for logging by tapping the + button next to each item.
+This selects the food in the displayed serving size.

 If you want to view a food’s complete nutrition details or modify its serving size before logging it, then tap on any item to view its detail page.